waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   - **Alternative Hypothesis:** Route 40 could be a dead end or lead to a different area entirely.
 The path to Cianwood might be from another, undiscovered water route.
   - **Test to Falsify:** Continue exploring the full extent of Route 40.
 If it does not lead to Cianwood City, the assumption is false.
 - **Assumption:** The 'special medicine' for the Ampharos is a key item found in Cianwood City.
-  - **Alternative Hypothesis:** The 'medicine' could be a hidden item on the water routes (40/41), or it might not be an item at all but an NPC who provides it after a specific event in Cianwood.
+  - **Alternative Hypothesis:** The 'special medicine' could be a hidden item on the water routes (40/41), or it might not be an item at all but an NPC who provides it after a specific event in Cianwood.
   - **Test to Falsify:** Thoroughly explore Cianwood City and the surrounding water routes with the ITEMFINDER.
 If no medicine is found, the assumption is likely false.

 # Goldenrod City Notes (Update)